Almarranz/GNS/README.md

 Should I make average for only those cubes from  which I erased some frames and left the original ones untouched??
 ----------------------------------
 9. dejitter.pro (some changes)
+---
+in dejitter.pro. the x_off y_off WASN'T applied to the masks.
+I changed it.
+---
 10. longexposure.pro